Algemeen Nederlands Persbureau: Workings

 With 160 reporters, correspondents, editors and photographers ANP produces over 160.000 news articles a year, accompanied by 600.000 photos.
 The ANP Multimedia staff airs radio bulletins and edits news for online media and mobile phones.
 Throughout a network of international correspondents and news agencies ANP delivers foreign news to its customers.
 The daily production (in Dutch) consists of general, political, financial, sports and entertainment news.

 The archives of ANP Photo consist of over 2 million digital images and 2,5 million slides.
 ANP owns the archives of the former Dutch photoagencies Kippa and Benelux Press.

 Apart from the news productions, ANP Business supports non-media organisations with communication, distribution and pr.
 The ANP Business team operates completely separate from the news agency.

+In 2021, management decided to start using gender neutral language.

 Offices

 The staff of 250 people is headquartered since 2018 in The Hague and has editorial offices in Amsterdam (Economy and City), at Binnenhof in The Hague (National political news) and Brussels (European political news).
 Until the 1970s, the group was based on the Spuistraat in central Amsterdam.

 In the Netherlands, ANP represents the news agencies Agence France-Presse (AFP), Deutsche Presse Agentur (DPA), EFE (Spain) and Belga (Belgium).